Module: Clustering Stability#

 A purity value of 1 means that the clusters are completely pure, whereas a value closer to 0 means that they are more mixed.

-We randomly select 100 genes, perform clustering on them, and do this five times, to obtain five different clusterings.
+We randomly select 63% of cells, perform clustering on them, and do this five times, to obtain five different clusterings.
 Then we compare them using the purity score.

 Note: this method will recompute the PCA based on a subset of features.
 If you will be using the PCA in the anndata later, you should recompute it on the whole data.